GSaiki26/poliwarden/README.md

 ## How it works? 🛠️
-`PoliWarden` is written in Rust, a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+`PoliWarden` is written in Rust, a programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.

 It stores the policies and identities in a database (the database can be changed based on the enabled [features](#features-)).